-After nine years at the helm of the Oregon program, head coach Jim Moore has continuously helped the Ducks reach new heights.
-Under Moore the Ducks have made an NCAA Tournament appearance an annual event, reaching the postseason seven of his nine years at Oregon.
+After 10 years at the helm of the Oregon program, head coach Jim Moore has continuously helped the Ducks reach new heights.
+Under Moore the Ducks have made an NCAA Tournament appearance an annual event, reaching the postseason in eight of his 10 years at Oregon.

 Moore has not only led the Ducks to the postseason, but guided them through it.
-At Oregon, Moore has advanced past the first round in five of the seven years the team has qualified and did the same during 2013, with a first-round victory over Miami.
-The Ducks finished with a 20-12 record, the sixth 20-win season for Moore in Eugene.
+At Oregon, Moore has advanced past the first round in six of the eight years the team has qualified and did the same during 2014, winning their first and second round matches at home and advancing to the round-of-16.
+The Ducks finished with a 23-10 record, the seventh 20-win season for Moore in Eugene.

 The achievements garnered acclaim for Moore who was named 2012 National Coach of the Year by Volleyball Magazine.
 The award was the third national honor of his career after being named the 2007 Collegiate Volleyball Update National Coach of the Year in 2007 and the AVCA Division II National Coach of the Year in 1993 at Northern Michigan.

 The writing was on the wall for the Ducks to make a deep run in the 2012 national tournament as Moore has made the team a staple in postseason play.
 Oregon advanced to the third round in both 2007 and 2008 before setting a new precedent for the squad in 2012.
-Overall, Moore owns an 11-7 postseason record at Oregon.
+Overall, Moore owns a 13-8 postseason record at Oregon.

 Prior to Moore’s takeover at Oregon, the Ducks had gone 14 years without finishing a season with a winning record.
 In his second year, Moore turned the tables and brought winning fortunes to the UO program and never looked back.
 The 2006 team won 17 matches (17-12), a mark the team has not dropped below in each of the successive seven years under Moore.